naixsu/CMSC134/mp3/mp3 writeup.md

 - [http://127.0.0.1:5000/home](http://127.0.0.1:5000/home)

 The structure of the database in regards with the post have three columns.
 The following are `posts.id`, `posts.message`, and `posts.user`.
 As the web application processes the posts through a database query, it is possible to manipulate the post entry to modify the `posts.user`.
 This allows for anyone to post a message to other users' home page; they can also employ other attacks such as XSS.
 In the demonstration, the post would be show up on user 2's home page.
+It is possible to add post to existing or future users.

 [SQL injection attack to post as a different user](mp3_writeup/Screencast_from_2024-05-11_20-58-11.webm)